Gruff Rhys: Collaborations with other artists

 Rhys has occasionally collaborated with other artists, providing vocals for the track "Dial: Revenge" on the Mogwai album Rock Action as well as guesting on the songs "Fear of Guitars" (from the album Machine Says Yes by FC Kahuna) and "Do's and Don'ts" (by Boom Bip) as well as "Just War" from Danger Mouse and Sparklehorse's album Dark Night of the Soul.
 He has also featured on the Myspace remix track "I'm Not Lying" by Goldie Lookin' Chain.
 He features on the track "Cream Dream" from the 2009 Simian Mobile Disco album Temporary Pleasure.
 He also eats carrots on the Misty's Big Adventure album Television's People, continuing the vegetable relay started by Brian Wilson on Smile.
 Miles Kane has also called for him to produce the next album by his band the Rascals.
-Rhys also collaborated with influential hip-hop group De La Soul on a Gorillaz track titled Superfast Jellyfish.
-The track is on the third Gorillaz studio album, Plastic Beach, and provided vocals on the song "We Won't be Broke Forever Baby" on Akira the Don's LP The Life Equation.
+Rhys also collaborated with influential hip-hop group De La Soul on the Gorillaz track "Superfast Jellyfish" from their third studio album, Plastic Beach.
+He later provided vocals on the song "Shadowy Light" on Gorillaz 2026 album, The Mountain.
+In 2011 he provided vocals on the song "We Won't be Broke Forever Baby" on Akira the Don's LP The Life Equation.

 In 2010 he released an album with Brazilian artist Tony da Gatorra on Turnstile Music.
 The album featured both compositions by Tony da Gatorra, who is relatively unknown in his native Brazil, and Gruff Rhys.

 On 17 December 2011, Rhys joined Manic Street Preachers on stage during the band's 38 song A Night of National Treasures one-off live event at the O2 Arena in London to provide the lead vocals for the song Let Robeson Sing.
 Introducing Rhys to the stage, lead singer James Dean Bradfield explained that Rhys had been set to perform the song at the band's 2001 performance in Havana, Cuba but circumstances had prevented this from happening.